 |Well Woman and Baby Room||7 Basepoint Business Centre @ Ropetackle, Little High Street, Shoreham by Sea, West Sussex BN43 5EG||07913 email@example.com|

 |Alpha Healthchecks||Unit 5, Howbury Technology Centre, Thames Road, Dartford, Kent DA1 4RQ||01322525180 / 07412103484||LTaiwo@pbts-ltd.com|

 **You can also pick up home-testing packs from this practice.

 What does the ECM test involve?

-Two swabs are taken – one from just inside the vagina and the other from the rectum (the private test packs contain straightforward instructions to follow).
+Two swabs are taken – one from just inside the vagina and the other from the rectum (the home-testing packs contain straightforward instructions).

-Once the samples are taken, the swabs are sent direct to the laboratory (with payment) in the envelope provided as part of the GBS home testing pack.
-Each of the private laboratories above undertakes to have the results available within three working days of their receiving the swabs and to send out the results on that day to the health professional, with if requested a copy to the pregnant woman.
+Once the samples are taken, the swabs should be sent the same day to the laboratory (with payment) in the reply-paid envelope provided as part of the GBS home testing pack.
+Each of the above laboratories undertakes to send the results out within three working days of their receiving the swabs to the pregnant woman and, provided details are given, to her health professional.

-As there is no post on Sundays, it may be preferable to take and send off the swab samples towards the beginning of the week.
+As there is no post on Sundays, it may be preferable to take and send off the swab samples earlier the week.

 Since the test packs, the swabs for culture and the results are sent through the post, the postal ECM GBS test can be done anywhere in the UK.